Skip to content

 There was a time when companies saw independent contractors and temporary workers as a backup plan; to cover for full-time employees on leave or to tide through periods of extra work.
 Today, you will be hard-pressed to find an organisation that does not employ external workers in some capacity or the other.
 In a recent article, SAP Fieldglass found that only 58% of workforce spend is on employees.
 The other 42% of workforce spend is on external labor.

 However, such widespread inclusion of external workers is still comparatively new, and many managers are not well versed with the associated terminology.
 The main differences between contract and freelance workers are that contractors typically work for a single client who has control over where and how they work and are provided with recurrent jobs, while freelancers work on multiple projects on their own and their hours or location can’t be dictated.
-In this article we help differentiate contractors and freelancers further, and we discuss how these workers are commonly confused with one another.
+In this article we help differentiate freelance vs contractor further, and we discuss how these workers are commonly confused with one another.

 Contractors vs Freelancers